 While the 3D printer can be leveled under the menu item “Tool”, information about the system is available in the system settings.

-The Elegoo Mars operations can be done in only two languages: English and Chinese.
+The Elegoo Mars operations can be done in two languages: English and Chinese.
 The changeover takes place at the push of a button in the system settings.

 In the print menu, you can view and print the print files on the connected USB stick.